eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 ```

 With this configuration, one payload segment will be created.
 The access rights are set to the RouDi group id.
 There are three mempools within this segment.
-One with 10000 chunks of 32 byte payload size, one with 10000 chunks of 128 bytes and one with 1000 chunks of 1024 bytes.
+One with 10000 chunks of 32 byte payload size, one with 10000 chunks of 128 bytes, and one with 1000 chunks of 1024 bytes.

 To restrict the access, a reader and writer group can be set: